srivaskash/RaOne/README.md

 Hi G-One,

-I can make changes in your master brances.
-If you can create branches form me then I will commit by branch only.
+I can make changes in your master branch.
+If you can create a new branch form me then I will commit my branch only.

 Thanks,